johnbywater/peto/README.md

 periodic mass testing for novel infectious diseases such as Coronavirus.
 It has been written to support an expression of requirements from Julian Peto FRS, who proposed the periodic mass testing strategy as an effective way to avoid the mass quarantine ("lockdown") strategy and the mass deaths ("herd immunity") strategy in the British Medical Journal [BMJ 2020;368:m1163].
-Mass period testing is a selective quarantine strategy that detects infected individuals regardless of whether or not they have or will develop symptoms.
+Periodic mass testing is a selective quarantine strategy that detects infected individuals regardless of whether or not they have or will develop symptoms.
 Periodic mass testing is an alternative to the selective quarantine strategy of enforced mass tracking with self reporting by those who have developed symptoms.
 This is an important difference in the case of Coronavirus because